 The PreK program at OLMC deliberately balances the academic foundation which helps them succeed in the K-8 program with the socialization and “play” that is so essential to forming the whole child.
 The Curriculum is designed to help stimulate a good self concept, providing each child with many opportunities for achievement.
 PreK students work and create independently, as well as learn to cooperate with others in a group.
 The program provides social and emotional development opportunities, inspires language development and expands physical, spiritual and mental growth.

-PreK students participate in “specials” including: Art, Music, Library, Physical Education, Computer and Foreign Language.
+PreK students participate in “specials” including: Art, Music, Library, and Physical Education.
 Religion classes are taught daily.
 PreK students also participate in the Faith Family program, the Science Fair, field trips, school wide assemblies, and weekly Mass.

 Our Lady of Mount Carmel School’s Kindergarten Program is led by a team of educators with over 50 years of combined experience teaching children in Catholic schools.
 All subjects are taught in a Christ-centered environment allowing for teaching discipline with distinction.
 The Kindergarten Curriculum is designed to develop essential skills for our eager learners including enthusiasm toward learning, the ability to listen, play and work well with others.
 Students learn to discover, identify, and become curious about components in the environment in the areas of science, health, math, reading, writing, and social studies.
 During the year, students are taught how to communicate effectively through drawing, writing, speaking, and reading.
 Additionally, students learn how to recognize appropriate behaviors which help lead them to becoming healthy, happy, and well adjusted individuals.